bwagner/pasteboard2/README.md

 ╭─ Commands ─────────────────────────────────────────────────────────────────────────╮
 │ clear            Empties the pasteboard.                                           │
-│ clip             Print the content of the pasteboard if it's a string.             │ │ test             Run tests with pytest and doctest.                                │ │ types            List the content types of the current pasteboard.                 │ ╰────────────────────────────────────────────────────────────────────────────────────╯
+│ clip             Print the content of the pasteboard if it's a string.             │ │ types            List the content types of the current pasteboard.                 │ ╰────────────────────────────────────────────────────────────────────────────────────╯
 ```